jaredfolkins/terraform-loading-bar/README.md

 - Error highlighting and display
 - Clean, formatted output
 - JSON stream parsing for accurate progress tracking
+- Seamless integration with Let'em Cook!
+(LEMC) for browser-based progress display

-### Using with Let'em Cook!
+## Using with Let'em Cook!
 (LEMC)

-You can integrate the progress bar with [Let'em Cook!
+The progress bar can be integrated with [Let'em Cook!
 (LEMC)](https://github.com/jaredfolkins/letemcook) to stream the UI to the browser.
-Here's an example that shows how to use the ProgressHandler to stream the progress bar output with LEMC's UI streaming verbs:
+Here's how to use the ProgressHandler with LEMC:

 ```go
 package main